 Speaking with travel blogger Luke Stevens, about his experience in Kos Town he said: “The weather in Kos was perfect!
-We had seven days of clear skies, sun and warmth.
+We had seven days of clear skies, sun, and warmth.
 One of my favourite things about Kos was the mountain landscape.
-It was an incredible backdrop, especially of an evening when the beautiful sunset took place over the mountains.
+It was an incredible backdrop, especially on an evening when the beautiful sunset took place over the mountains.

 “Kos town had plenty to offer - a castle, a port, Roman ruins, and a historical tree, as well as numerous shops, bars, and restaurants.
 There was something for everybody - sun, heat, history, architecture, food, drink and the sea.
 It was interesting being able to see Turkey on the horizon too.
 The people of Kos, both in our hotel and in the main town, seemed very friendly and welcoming”.

 The tree Luke is referring to is the Tree of Hippocrates, a plane tree that legend tells was where Hippocrates taught his pupils about the art of medicine.
 The tree is visited by thousands every year as it is one of Kos’ most ancient trees.
 With a 12-meter perimeter and a hollow trunk, the locations of shrouded with history and is worth seeing on your visit.